yogsototh/yblog/multi/blog/Hakyll-setup.md

 ```

 Now for each post there is a snapshot named "content" associated.
+The snapshots are created before applying a template and after applying pandoc.
 Furthermore feed don't need a source markdown file.
 Then we create a new file from no one.
 Instead of using `match`, we use `create`: